A $q$-Queens Problem. V. Some of Our Favorite Pieces: Queens, Bishops, Rooks, and Nightriders: The Nightrider

 For each value of $d'/c'$ we calculated the denominators of all vertex coordinates of $\cube \cap \cU$ using Mathematica.
 That gave us the denominator $D(\cube \cap \cU)$ and hence an upper bound on the period of $\alpha(\cU;n)$ in each case.
 Using Mathematica again we found quasipolynomial formulas for the number of placements of the three nightriders, $\alpha(\cU;n)$.
-These formulas were calculated by varying the position of $\pN_2$ in the $n\times n$ grid as $n$ varied in a residue class modulo $D(\cube \cap \cU)$.
+These formulas were calculated by varying the position of $\pP_2$ in the $n\times n$ grid as $n$ varied in a residue class modulo $D(\cube \cap \cU)$.
 The calculations were carried out for $n=1,\ldots,100$, which covers at least five periods in every case.
-By Theorem \ref{T:strongparity} and the fact that $\alpha(\cU;n)$ has degree $4 = 2\cdot3-\codim\cU$, there are $2p+1$ coefficients to determine in $\alpha(\cU;n)$; as the periods are bounded by 20 in every case, that is enough data to infer them all with redundancy.
-We found that the period always equals the denominator.
+By Theorem~\ref{T:strongparity} and the fact that $\alpha(\cU;n)$ has degree $4 = 2\cdot3-\codim\cU$, there are $2p+1$ coefficients to determine in $\alpha(\cU;n)$; as the periods are bounded by 20 in every case, that is enough data to infer them all with redundancy.
+(We found that the period of every one of these quasipolynomials equals the denominator of the subspace, which tends to support Conjecture~\ref{Cj:p=D}.)